Two RV Gypsies: Full-Time RVers

 Karen & Carole

-ABOVE: Karen Duquette and Carole Gerig get ready to View the white sands.
+ABOVE: Karen Duquette and Carole Gerig ready to view the white sands.

 sign - Dune Life Nature Trail